“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 This is what I put together:

-We all have things that we need to make peace with in order to reach enlightenment, to free our spirit from the chains of the past, from the chains of this life, and from lives before this; it is uncomfortable, but the reward is the full experience of life.
+We all have things that we need to make peace with to free our spirit from the past, from the chains of this life, and lives before this; it is uncomfortable, but the reward is the whole experience of this life.

-Through the spectrum of joy to sadness, we gain access to an ocean of wisdom when we accept all of it as true and necessary, just like the Irish taught me; we have to face it at some point—in life, forcefully at the end of life, or in the next—because we can’t pass over completely unless we heal it, and we need to heal it in order to move on.
+Through the spectrum of joy to sadness, we gain access to an ocean of wisdom when we accept all of it as valid and necessary, just like the Irish taught me; we have to face it at some point—in life, forcefully at the end of life, or in the next—because we can’t pass over completely unless we heal it.
+We need to heal it to move on.

 I know what I have to do.